Ejike Ugboaja

 Ejike Christopher Ugboaja (born 28 May 1985) is a Nigerian professional basketball player who last played for BC Mark Mentors of the Nigerian Premier Basketball League (NPBL).
 He is also the founder of Ejike Ugboaja Foundation.

 Professional career

 Ugboaja was selected in the 2006 NBA draft by the National Basketball Association's Cleveland Cavaliers, in the second round with the 55th pick overall.
 He was a member of the Cavaliers during the 2006–07 season, but did not play in any regular season games with the team.
-He played in the 2nd-tier Eurocup with Azovmash Mariupol and with BC Odessa.
+He played in the 2nd-tier Eurocup with Azovmash Mariupol and with BC Odesa.

 Nigerian national team

 Ugboaja competed at the 2006 Commonwealth Games, the 2007 FIBA Africa Championship, the 2009 FIBA Africa Championship, and the 2011 FIBA Africa Championship with Nigeria.
 He also played at the 2012 Summer Olympics, with the senior men's Nigerian national basketball team.

+Awards and honours

+On 28 May 2023, President of Nigeria Mohammadu Buhari honoured Ejike Ugboaja with an Order of the Federal Republic membership.